A BRIEF HISTORY OF HORSHAM, WEST SUSSEX

 HORSHAM IN THE 21st CENTURY

 In the 21st century Horsham continued to thrive.
 In 2002 The Pavilions In The Park leisure centre opened.
 A public space called The Forum opened in 2003.
-However in 2016 Horhsam council decided to remove the fountain made as a memorial to Shelley as it cost too much to maintain.
-Today the population of Horsham is 55,000.
+However in 2016 Horsham council decided to remove the fountain made as a memorial to Shelley as it cost too much to maintain.
+In 2018 the population of Horsham was 50,000.

 A brief history of Crawley